Why I Use Terragrunt Over Terraform/OpenTofu in 2025

 Your prod environment produces prod/terraform.tfstate, while dev generates dev/terraform.tfstate.
 No manual key configuration, no copy-paste backend files!

-Unlike Terraform’s backend blocks, Terragrunt can use dynamic values and local variables in backend configuration.
+Unlike OpenTofu/Terraform’s backend blocks, Terragrunt can use dynamic values and local variables in backend configuration.

 You write the backend setup once, and it works correctly across all environments without any manual intervention.